 Road Trip in Tahiti

 With my good friend safely landing in Tahiti, we set out on a small road trip around parts of the island.
 We made it to Papara Beach – the widest black sand beach on the island – before paying a visit to the pair of giant Galapagos turtles and strange-looking mape trees of the Harrison Smith Botanical Gardens.
 One of the turtles is said to be over 200 years old and its signs of aging are quite obvious.
 During my last visit, you could actually enter the turtles’ housing and hand-feed them but that is no longer allowed due to their fragile state.
+UPDATE: in January 2018, stray dogs entered the turtles’ enclosure, seriously wounding the two and eventually leading to the death of the male turtle.

 We wrapped things up in the village of Teahupoʻo – some 90 minutes outside of Papeete.
 Teahupoʻo is known “the end of the line”, the place where the road ends and from where only a boat can take you further along the coast.
 It is also one of the prime surf spots in the world – the site of the annual Billabong Pro.
 Unfortunately, the surf Gods weren’t cooperating on this day and we had to settle for the fine views and an ice cold coconut before the ride back to town.